 Fine for not having an RI&E

-The Netherlands Labour Authority will check if you have an RI&E and an action plan (Plan van Aanpak or PvA).
-They check for example if you have covered all risks and measures in your plans.
-Is your RI&E or action plan incomplete or is it not approved by the Netherlands Labour Authority?
+The Netherlands Labour Authority will check if you have an RI&E and a plan of action (PvA).
+They check, for example, if you have covered all risks and measures in your plans.
+Is your RI&E or plan of action incomplete or is it not approved by the Netherlands Labour Authority?
 They may give you a warning, demand that you improve it, or even fine you.
-Do you not have an RI&E or action plan?
+Do you not have an RI&E or plan of action?
 You may be fined at once.

 This webpage is part of an EU quality network